Alumni Apply

 Äänit means “common work” or “joint effort” in the language Koalib, a minority language spoken in Sudan.
 This name speaks to our belief in coming together to take collective responsibility for Africa’s future.
 It was also chosen to highlight our continent’s linguistic diversity.

-No. The project or initiative you are entering into the competition must be based in Africa.
+No, but the project or initiative you are entering into the competition must be based in Africa.

 The Mandela Rhodes Scholarship’s first Class was chosen in 2005.
 Limiting the number of Rhodes Scholars to those from 2005 onward contributes towards parity in the pool.